 The extended life of these products is quite forgiving of the busy work schedule, providing accurate and consistent delivery of lifesaving medical services whenever an SCA occurs.

 A person has just minutes before irreparable brain damage or death could occur when SCA occurs.
-Having an AED on the spot of the incident within three to five minutes could be the decision between life and death for one of your employee.
+Having an AED on the spot of the incident within three to five minutes could be the decision between life and death for one of your employees.

 Many people have no prior notice or symptoms that indicate SCA is going to occur, and those without a history of heart disease could be susceptible.
 Recognizing the signs and knowing to grab the AED increases survival rates by 60% for those who suffer from SCA at work.
 Train every employee on where the AED is located, as well as when and how to use the device.